GJZwiers/regexpress/README.md

 RegExpress builds regex patterns from JavaScript objects using templates.

 ### Installation
 The package should run without dependencies in Node v13+.
-In older version you may need `esm` or something similar to handle ES6 modules.npm
+In older versions you may need `esm` or something similar to handle ES6 modules.

 ### Import
 After installing import the module to any `.js` file.